ErichDylus/Open-Source-Law/forms/legal/Single Member LLC Operating Agreement.md

     (c)	In no event shall a new Member be admitted to the Company if such admission would be in violation of applicable Federal or State securities laws or would adversely affect the intended treatment of the Company for income tax purposes.

-13. Dissolution and Liquidation
+13. Termination, Dissolution, and Liquidation

     (a)	The Company shall dissolve and its affairs shall be wound up on the first to occur of: (i) at a time, or upon the occurrence of an event specified in the [Articles of Organization/Certificate of Formation] or this Agreement, or (ii) the determination by the Member that the Company shall be dissolved.

     (b)	Upon the death of the Member, the Company shall be dissolved.
-By separate written documentation, the Member shall designate and appoint the individual who will wind down the Company’s business and transfer or distribute the Member's Interests and Capital Account as designated by the Member or as may otherwise be required by law.
+By separate written documentation, the Member may designate and appoint the individual who will wind down the Company’s business and transfer or distribute the Member's Interests and Capital Account as designated by the Member or as may otherwise be required by law.

-    (c)	Upon the disability of a Member, the Member may continue to act as Manager hereunder or appoint a person to so serve until the Member's Interests and Capital Account of the Member have been transferred or distributed.
+    (c)	Upon the disability of a Member, the Member may continue to act as Manager hereunder or appoint a person to so serve until the Member's Interests and Capital Account of the Member have been transferred or distributed and this Agreement shall be terminated.

 14. Indemnification